 Hello!
-Welcome to the Public Administration research guide at the UT Tyler library.
+Welcome to the Public Administration research guide at Muntz Library.

 This guide is designed to inform you about resources for your studies in all aspects of public administration.

-Please be aware that some links in this guide will link out to other UT Tyler guides, databases, and other Internet sources in new browser tabs.
+Please be aware that some links in this guide will link out to other research guides, databases, and other Internet sources in new browser tabs.

 Generally, public administration deals with the management of civil resources and policies, including government programs at local, state, national levels.
 Under CIP 2010 Code 44.0401, the National Center for Education Statistics (NCES) defines an academic program in public administration to be: